 Civil Rights Movement: Early Strides and Challenges

 The Civil Rights Movement was gaining momentum in 1959, laying the groundwork for the major legislative and social changes that would follow in the 1960s.
-While significant progress had yet to be made, the groundwork was being laid civil rights activists and organizations.
+While significant progress had yet to be made, the groundwork was being laid by civil rights activists and organizations.
 The Montgomery Bus Boycott, which began in 1955, had already demonstrated the power of nonviolent protest and grassroots organizing.

 In 1959, the efforts of leaders like Martin Luther King Jr., Rosa Parks, and organizations such as the NAACP were crucial in advocating for racial equality and challenging segregationist policies.
 While landmark legislation and major societal shifts were still a few years away, the activism and advocacy of this period played a vital role in setting the stage for future advancements in civil rights.